A Resource and Promising Practices Guide for School Administrators & Faculty

 Educating the Whole Child Engaging the Whole School: Guidelines and Resources for Social and Emotional Development and Learning (SEDL) in New York State

 This guidance document aims to give New York State school communities a rationale and the confidence to address child and adolescent affective development as well as cognitive development.
-By attending to the students’ social-emotional brain development and creating conditions where school environments are safe and supportive, teachers can teach more effectively, students learn better, and parents and community can feel pride in a shared enterprise.
-The guidelines and accompanying resources seek to persuade school leaders, faculties, planning teams and parents that social and emotional development and learning is within reach through a range of approaches that serve as entry points and avenues for expansion.
+By attending to social-emotional factors that may affect students’ brain development and creating conditions where school environments are safe and supportive, teachers can teach more effectively, students can learn better, and parents and the community can feel pride in a shared enterprise.
+The guidelines and accompanying resources seek to persuade school leaders, faculties, planning teams and parents that social and emotional development and learning can be achieved through a range of approaches that serve as entry points and avenues for expansion.

 U.S. Department of Education Office of Safe and Healthy Students

-This page addresses the federal Office of Safe and Healthy Students and provides resources to school districts to implement programs and services to prevent violence in schools, as well as drug and substance abuse.
+The federal Office of Safe and Healthy Students provide resources to school districts to implement programs and services to prevent violence in schools, as well as drug and substance abuse.
 Information on this page is directly related to the requirements and provisions of the Act and is especially suited for administrators and others interested in understanding these requirements.
 This includes resources related to anti-bullying and positive school environment resources.